 Tip!
-If you’re new to Prototyping, we recommend checking out our Getting Started with Prototyping article first.
-This gives you a good overview of how the Prototyping process works in Figma!
+If you’re new to Prototyping, we recommend checking out our Getting Started with Prototyping and Creating a Prototype articles first.
+They give you a good overview of how the Prototyping process works in Figma!

 In this article, we'll step you through the process of creating a Prototype: